Harriet Mead: Art and conservation

 Mead has used her art to promote and raise funds for conservation and animal charities.
 Most notably amongst the organisations she has supported are the Game and Wildlife Conservation Trust, the Countryside Education Foundation and the Suffolk Horse Society.

 Together with other leading international wildlife artists Mead has taken part in two Artists for Nature Foundation projects, which bring artists together to promote and raise funds for conservation projects around the world, including the Great Fen Project in Cambridgeshire, and the Hula Valley in Israel.

 Public art

 Mead has produced two large-scale public art pieces.
 One is the Suffolk Trinity which includes a life-size Suffolk Punch horse, a Suffolk Ram and a Suffolk Redpoll Bull providing an impressive feature at the entrance of Trinity Park (the Suffolk show ground), near Ipswich.
 The other is a life-size heavy horse being led by a man at Dromore, West Tyrone, Northern Ireland.

+Awards

+In 2023, Mead was awarded the Dilys Breese Medal of the British Trust for Ornithology.